isgulkov/rsa-prep/README.md

 #### Beyond scope

+1. A degree of interoperability with some of the widely-used file formats — `.der`, `.crt`, `.cer`, `.pem`, etc.  (for testing, mainly);

-1. Signature algorithm: *sign* and *verify*
+2. Signature algorithm: *sign* and *verify*:

-   *(need a cryptographic hash, though)*;
+   1. A cryptographic hash (GPG default is SHA-1, but SHA-256 is also well-supported;

+      otherwise, the implementation is quite trivial given *encrypt* and *decrypt*;

-2. GPG-like keys with fingerprints and self-signed metadata.
+3. GPG-like keys with fingerprints and self-signed metadata.

+##### Security features

+1. Secure memory operations (?).

-Might still eventually go for these, though.
+Might still eventually go for some of these, though.

 ### Goals